-I’d recommend firstly going through your CV and highlighting all the achievements you are most proud of.
+I’d recommend first going through your CV and highlighting all the achievements you are most proud of.
 Come up with your top 4 or 5 and then practice telling the story of these.
-Because these are things that you are proud of when you describe them to other people you will be much more passionate about them and this will come across.
+These are things that you are proud of, so when you describe them to other people you will be much more passionate about them and this will come across.
 Practice telling the story using a structured framework such as the STAR technique.

-STAR stands for: Situation; Task; Action/s and Result.
-In my experience with trainee doctor interviews it’s the “Result” that is often missed when giving an example.
-And this is a real shame as its the Result that helps you to “sell” the example to the panel.
+STAR stands for Situation; Task; Action/s and Result.
+In my experience with trainee doctor interviews, it’s the “Result” that is often missed when giving an example - this is a real shame as its the Result that helps you to “sell” the example to the panel.
 So, make sure you do talk about the result.
 This shows the panel that you are interested in results and evaluating your own performance.